NetBSD/pkgsrc-wip/zoneminder/files/README-pkgsrc.md

 pkgsrc changed the config dir from /usr/pkg/etc to /usr/pkg/etc/zm, so you should move zm.conf.

-There are mumblings that one should not have symlinks in the webroot.

 When editing in conf.d, beware zmcustom.conf~ which might or might not also be read.